 Owner-operators who haul ocean containers in and out of the ports and do business with Schneider are averaging $150,000-$180,000 in annual revenue.
 The highest earning port dray owner-operators are exceeding $210,000 reach year.

 What influences how much an owner-operator makes:

-- Mileage: Usually when owner-operators obtain their loads from a load board or lease on with some carriers, they are paid per mile.
+- Mileage: Usually when owner-operators obtain their loads from a load board, loads are shown as a rate per mile.
 These rates vary between what load board they use, what type of freight they haul, etc.

 Expenses have a huge impact on how much an owner-operator brings home because there are so many expenses associated with operating a semi-truck and running a business (i.e. fuel, insurance, truck payments, maintenance, etc.)

 A great way to determine how much you make after expenses is to calculate your cost per mile.
 By adding up your fixed costs and your variable costs and dividing them by how many miles you drive, you can determine what your rate per mile needs to be in order to make a profit.

 4. The quality of freight they haul.